Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/dot_prod_and_mat_multiply.md

-# Dot Product and Matrix Multiplication
+# Dot product, length and matrix multiplication
-## Dot Product
+## Dot product
 <div style="text-align: justify">
 <p>The dot product is only valid for pairs of vectors (with the same number of
 entries).
 You simply match up each element between the vectors, multiply them